gXLg/nullcord/docs/README.md

 npm install nullcord
 ```
 either globally or locally in your project.

-You can as well just download it direclty
-from GitHub, but this is not recommended
+Downloading directly from GitHub is not
-since some updates can be in GitHub
-before I test them and publish to npm.
+recommended as I might commit breaking changes
+in between two releases without even documenting it.

 ## nullcord
-`nullcord` is a lightweight discord bot library
+`nullcord` is a lightweight javascript library
-oriented on simplicity, minimalism and stability.
+for Discord bots oriented on simplicity,
+minimalism and stability.

 With that in mind, I developed the library in a fully
 functional way but did not include some features,